 They call themselves "the best nightclub in Las Vegas."
 Get a load of their terrace overlooking the iconic Bellagio fountains, or choose from multiple bottle service packages served by scantily clad ladies in leather and you tell us.
 Hint: it's probably pretty great.
 This 10,000 sq footer is Vegas legendary for good reason.

-This gastropub from Michael Mina is located in the MGM Grand and serving rare whiskeys, a great beer selection, and pub eats like nachos, lobster bakes, and the Peanut Butter Crunch burger... with actual chunky peanut butter.
+This gastropub located in the MGM Grand serves rare whiskeys, a great beer selection, and pub food like nachos, lobster bakes, and a famed Peanut Butter Crunch burger with thick smears of actual peanut butter.
+And while casual is the go-to sensibility here, fine dining veteran Michael Mina makes the concept even more enticing with ping pong and darts in the bar area.

 Not only does LC have 100 different tequilas, they've also got a $235 flight wtih Gran Patron Bordeaux, Don Julio REAL, and Herradura Seleccion Suprema.
 Pair that with delicious & authentic eats, and you're golden.